How To Start Flipping Houses In Texas: The 4 Best Cities In 2024Dec 05, 2023

 For instance, make sure that the neighborhood you're considering isn't part of a flood plain.
 That can be an issue in the eastern or coastal sections of Texas.

-It's crucial that you are honest and realistic with yourself here.
+You must be honest and realistic with yourself here.

 Keeping an open perspective in this step can prevent lots of stress, financial, and time issues in your flip project.